 - National Science Foundation

 State and Local Grants

-The State Board of Community and Technical Colleges – to access application materials, you will need to work with the Director of Grant Development or others with access to the Online Grants Management System (OGMS).
+The State Board of Community and Technical Colleges – to access application materials, you will need to work with the Grants Director or others with access to the Online Grants Management System (OGMS).

 NEW!
 RTC has subscribed to eCivis grant research service! eCivis is a very robust research database for grants.
 The system employs 20 full-time researchers, so it is updated daily with detailed information and is very user-friendly.
 There is also an extensive knowledgebase system with e-trainings on the full range of grant-related tasks from research to management to evaluation, which are updated regularly.
 Work with Marta to discuss possible search requests or to learn more about the system.

 Grant Gopher provides a free weekly newsletter and (somewhat) limited search options for grant opportunities.
 For $9/month, they offer a more comprehensive search, tips for grant-writing and some grant research assistance.

 GuideStar posts information about all IRS-registered nonprofit organizations, including mission, legitimacy, impact, reputation, finances, programs, transparency, and governance.
 This can be useful in identifying potential funders and/or understanding their priorities.